The-Burnes-Center/ai-iep/lib/chatbot-api/functions/metadata-handler/README.md

 ## Workflow
 1. **Document Upload**: PDF is uploaded to S3 bucket, triggering Lambda via S3 event
+   - Any existing IEP documents for the same child are automatically deleted
 2. **Text Extraction**: System extracts text using Google Document AI with PyPDF2 fallback
 3. **Content Analysis**: Claude analyzes document to generate summary, sections, and tags
 4. **Translation**: Content is translated to languages configured in user profiles